Henri Pousseur: Biography

-Pousseur taught in Cologne, Basel, and in the United States at SUNY Buffalo, as well as in his native Belgium.
-From 1970 until his retirement in 1988, he taught at the University and Conservatory of Liège, where he also founded the Centre de recherches et de formation musicales de Wallonie, in 2010 renamed as Centre Henri Pousseur.
-He died in Brussels, aged 79, on the morning of 6 March 2009, of bronchial pneumonia.
+Pousseur taught in Cologne, Basel, and at the University at Buffalo in the United States, as well as in his native Belgium.
+From 1970 until his retirement in 1988, he taught at the University and Conservatory of Liège, where he also founded the Centre de recherches et de formation musicales de Wallonie, in 2010 renamed in his honour as Centre Henri Pousseur.
+He died of bronchial pneumonia in Brussels on the morning of 6 March 2009, aged 79.

-Compositional style and techniques
+Music

-Generally regarded as a member of the Darmstadt School in the 1950s, Pousseur's music employs serialism, as well as mobile and aleatory forms, often mediating between or among seemingly irreconcilable styles, such as those of Schubert and Webern (Votre Faust).
-From the 1960s, Pousseur sought to develop his own serial style (to allow 'tonal' harmonies), and this can be heard in his orchestral composition Couleurs croisées (1967), which is based on the protest song "We Shall Overcome".
+Generally regarded as a member of the Darmstadt School in the 1950s, Pousseur's music employs serialism, as well as mobile and aleatory forms, often mediating between or among seemingly irreconcilable styles.
+Herman Sabbe wrote that Pousseur "serialized composite, even multicultural, music-stylistic identities as elements of composition".

+Scambi

-His electronic composition Scambi (Exchanges), realized at the Studio di Fonologia in Milan in 1957, is unusual in the tape-music medium because it is explicitly meant to be assembled in different ways before listening.
-When first created, several different versions were realized, two by Luciano Berio, one by Marc Wilkinson, and two by the composer himself.
-Since 2004, the Scambi Project, directed by John Dack at the Lansdown Centre for Electronic Arts at Middlesex University, has focused on this work and its multiple possibilities for realization.
+Scambi (1957), an electronic composition realized at the Studio di Fonologia in Milan, is unusual in the tape-music medium, because it is explicitly meant to be assembled in different ways before listening.
+When first created, several different versions were realized: two by Berio, one by Marc Wilkinson, and two by Pousseur himself.
+Since 2004, the Scambi Project, directed by John Dack of the Lansdown Centre for Electronic Arts at Middlesex University in London, has focused on this work and its multiple possibilities for realization.